nicktaras/state-pilot/examples/react/README.md

 Within the `/StatePilot` directory see `StatePilotInstance` singleton function with an instance of State Pilot within a class.
 The `SettingsStore` shows how a store can be added, with an initial state and actions defined for managing state.

-Please see the `App.js`, `Subscribe` and `Publish` to see how State Pilot is used in this simple demonstration.
+Please also see the `App`, `Subscribe` and `Publish` to see how State Pilot is used in this simple demonstration.

 ## Getting Started with the example